jimbrig/Engineered-Knowledge/2-Slipbox/Flutter.md

 ![React Native](https://www.donnfelker.com/wp-content/uploads/2019/05/reactnative-300x49.png)

-[[React Native]] get’s us **really close** but it still falls a bit short …
+[[../0-Inbox/Placeholders/React Native.md]] get’s us **really close** but it still falls a bit short …

-We still have this weird latency issue (sometimes), and a [[JavaScript]] bridge we that we have to deal with on both platforms if we need to get into lower level stuff.
+We still have this weird latency issue (sometimes), and a [[Javascript.md]] bridge we that we have to deal with on both platforms if we need to get into lower level stuff.

 We are using the native UI widgets under the hood (sorta), so we do get the true “native” feel which is nice.